Brajk19/SofaScore-Symfony-Project/README.md

   5. Run `docker compose exec php-fpm bash` and then `cd var/www/SofaScore-Project`
   6. Run `composer install`
   7. Run `apt-get update` and `apt-get install php7.4-gd`
+  8. Stop docker container "sofascore-symfony-project" in Docker Dekstop application and then repeat step 4.
-  8. Run `php bin/console doctrine:schema:update --dump-sql` and copy all SQL queries to your PostgreSQL manager/IDE (e.g. DataGrip)
+  9. Run `php bin/console doctrine:schema:update --dump-sql` and copy all SQL queries to your PostgreSQL manager/IDE (e.g. DataGrip)
-  9. Run `php bin/console init:database` and you are all set.
+  10. Run `php bin/console init:database` and you are all set.

 #### Next commands are not necessary but are very useful: